 In other words, it felt effortless – like you weren’t the one making it happen.

-We perform better in all aspects of life when we have less on their mind and aren’t pushing so hard.
-So, does it make sense to you to give yourself more to think about and do if the goal is to think and do less?
+Isn't it fair to say that we perform better in all aspects of life when we have less on their mind and aren’t pushing so hard?
+So knowing that, does it make sense to you to give yourself more to think about and do?

-I wonder if cultivating "mental toughness" is actually making things tougher on us?
+I wonder if cultivating "mental toughness" actually makes things tougher on us?